Further down the page, you'll find some explanations regarding the key similarities and differences between the Stihl BGE 61 and the Stihl BGE 71.

 Weight & Noise rating

-- Both devices weigh 6.8 lbs.
-Thus, they will be similarly tough for you to operate.
+- Both devices weigh 6.8 lbs, indicating that they will be similarly tough for you to operate, offering comparable levels of portability and user comfort.

 Other features comparison